jodihum/aws-terraform-demo/README.md

 6. More tags
 7. Better descriptions of variables
 8. More consistant naming
-9. Drawing of architecture for the readme
-10. Documentation for using the lambda (which also needs fixing)
+9. Documentation for using the lambda (which also needs fixing)
-11. Readme for each module
+10. Readme for each module